-Simon Wardley has found a form and codes that make strategic thinking about time and influencing factors easy to map and communicate.
+Simon Wardley has found a form and codes with which strategic considerations over time and influencing factors can be well mapped and communicated.
 In a previous article Wardley Mapping – a great tool for strategy development I reported on this.

-The ‘three horizons’ was a perspective that was immediately obvious to me.
+The ‘three horizons’ were a perspective that was immediately obvious to me.
 In a moment, I’ll go into why they no longer are.

 The concept is used to describe three aspects of strategy or governance.